Build and Deploy your iOS app with Github Actions and Fastlane

 Next Step

-for building, signing and uploading the build to testflightset_release_version
+2. beta for building, signing and uploading the build to testflight

 $ bundle exec fastlane beta